michaelford85/mac-dev-playbook/full-mac-setup-mford.md

 Before starting, I completed Apple's mandatory macOS setup wizard (creating a local user account, and optionally signing into my iCloud account).
 Once on the macOS desktop, I do the following (in order):

   - SSH setup.
-    - Manually copy the shared SSH keys that are needed to log into the remote Ansible machine, from Dropbox (via Airdrop or Web GUI) at `/My Documents/Macbook Ansible Restore/mac SSH keys`.
+    - Manually copy the private SSH key that are needed to log into the remote Ansible machine, from Dropbox (via Airdrop or Web GUI) at `/Dropbox/My Documents/SSH keys/Home Lab/fordlab.pem`.
   - Turn on [Remote Login](https://support.apple.com/guide/mac-help/allow-a-remote-computer-to-access-your-mac-mchlp1066/mac) and [Screen Sharing](https://support.apple.com/guide/mac-help/turn-screen-sharing-on-or-off-mh11848/mac) in Settings on Target Mac
-  - Ensure that the approprpiate SSH Public key (at `/My Documents/Macbook Ansible Restore/mac SSH keys`) that allows remote access is populated in `~/.ssh/authorized_keys` on the target Mac.
+  - Ensure that the approprpiate SSH Public key (at `/Dropbox/My Documents/SSH keys/Home Lab/fordlab.pub`) that allows remote access is populated in `~/.ssh/authorized_keys` on the target Mac.
   - Sign into:
     - iCloud
     - iMessage